Carbon capture technologies

 A flowchart depicting the CO₂ conditioning process.
 It begins with a CO₂ processing unit receiving power and raw CO₂ from the carbon capture process.
 The unit outputs H₂O, O₂, N₂, and Ar, and produces pure CO₂ (with pressure and temperature specifications) using heat.

-Simplified CO₂ conditioning process adapted from Energistyrelsen2024.
+Simplified CO₂ conditioning process adapted from Danish Energy Agency2024.

 SolutionProviderMethodTargetTRL